Getting a blossoming flower business off the ground.

-After a successful year in business, the owner of Alice’s Table called us back to design and build a web app for her flourishing events business.
-Meant to serve as mission control for both upcoming and completed events, the site also houses training materials for new employees, as well as a flower knowledge database, how-to videos, marketing and legal resources, a blog, and a supply shop.
+Serving as mission control for events, the app houses training materials for new employees, a flower knowledge database, how-to videos, marketing and legal resources, a blog, and a supply shop.